Why being a dementia-friendly organisation matters

 Our research indicates that there are likely to be more than 1,000 older people living with dementia among our customers in Guinness homes or receiving care services.
 We estimate that one third of these are living in our general needs housing.

 What did the research tell us?

 During the research phase, we surveyed over 200 of our staff, interviewed nearly 20 senior managers, and ran a focus group for customers.
-They told us that we could do more to be dementia friendly, by providing information and support to staff and customers, making our services more flexible to respond to customers living with dementia and their carers, and how we delivered maintenance and aids and adaptations.
+They told us that we could do more to be Dementia-Friendly, by providing information and support to staff and customers, making our services more flexible to respond to customers living with dementia and their carers, and adapt the delivery of maintenance and aids.

 Customers particularly thought that we should prioritise the telecare and assistive technology services we provide, tailoring our maintenance service and improving staff awareness and information provision.

 How we’ve responded to support people living with dementia